IB Biology - Curriculum Notes

 Video on how the synthesis of urea was discovered

-Urea is a component of urine which is produced when there is an excess of amino acids in the body; way to secrete nitrogen
+Urea is a component of urine that is produced when there is an excess of amino acids in the body; way to secrete nitrogen

 A series of enzyme-catalyzed reactions produce urea in the liver, where it is transported by the blood to the kidney, where it is filtered out and excreted in the urine.